AndreiBoris/toronto-theatre-map/plan.md

 * TTC directions must be available
 * Need to handle error from coordRequest so that the marker doesn't do something odd when it gets no good information
+* Very smart search mechanic that reads sections of words

 ### Bootstrap features to use